OVERNIGHT ENERGY: Biden moves to drop Trump showerhead rule | McConnell calls for withdrawal of Biden public lands nominee | Greenland suspends oil exploration

-Category: Environment Hits: 4TGIF!
+Category: Environment Hits: 5TGIF!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.
 Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/563465-overnight-energy-biden-moves-to-drop-trump-showerhead